DorzahThapelo/Bike-Sales-Dashboard-Excel-Project-/README.md

    ```

 2. **Open the Excel Workbook:**
-   - Launch Excel and open the `Bike_Sales_Dashboard.xlsx` file to start exploring the data.
+   - Launch Excel and open the `Bike Sales Dashboard(Excel Project).xlsx` file to start exploring the data.

 3. **Explore and Analyze:**
    - Interact with the pivot tables and charts to uncover valuable insights.